- Psychometric tests provide a level of objectivity when assessing your suitability to a role

 Simply getting scores over the 30th percentile is not enough!
 Some organisations may set cut-offs higher than this.
 Also, if at the final stage of an assessment centre you may find yourself in a situation where the assessors have to make a decision between you and another candidate, where both of you have scored exactly the same across other assessments – who do you think they will choose?
 The job will most likely be offered to the candidate with the higher Psychometric test score.
 So make sure you get plenty of practise and try and obtain as high a score as possible in the real psychometric assessment.

-Take a free test and get free expert reports with worked solutions and personalised feedback.
+Take a free test online and get free expert reports with worked solutions and personalised feedback.
 Click on the tab at the top-left of this page now.